तुम हुस्न परी तुम जानेजहाँ, तुम सबसे हसीं, तुम सबसे जवाँ

-Also, these soaps contain natural herbal extracts, oils such as coconut, sesame, olive and some skin friendly butters.
-Plus, these soap does not contain any additional lathering agents that is why they produce less lather.
+Also, these soaps contain natural herbal extracts, oils such as coconut, sesame, olive and some skin-friendly butter.
+Plus, these soaps do not contain any additional lathering agents that is why they produce less lather.

 Myth alert: Remember that (in)famous Bhaag DK Bose song?
 It had the line – Sabun ki shakal mein, beta tu tho nikla kewal jhaag… the songwriters actually got it right.

 Soap soap hota hai aur jhaag jhaag.
 Less foam or lather doesn’t mean soap is less effective.
 Actually, it’s the opposite.
 Soaps with more oil content generate less foam and clean better.
-That’s an important reason why real handmade soap is better than the commercial chemical-wala foam/lather filled soaps.
+That’s an important reason why real handmade soap is better than commercial chemical-wala foam/lather-filled soaps.

 They are generally made in smaller batches, with authentic raw materials, so, more expensive compared to store-bought machine-made soaps.

-Soaps is that one product that you are going to use on your entire body.
-So, remember following points and be aware while purchasing it from exhibitions or on Instagram: [wp-shopify-product id=”6722151579845″]
+Soaps are the one product that you are going to use on your entire body.
+So, remember the following points and be aware while purchasing it from exhibitions or on Instagram: [wp-shopify-product id=”6722151579845″]

-- Choose handmade soaps over chemically loaded detergent bars
+- Choose Femica handmade soaps over chemically loaded detergent bars

 - Always check ingredients (Do not purchase if not mentioned)

 - Prefer handmade soaps for your babies and young children since they are more vulnerable to chemicals because of their thin, more permeable skin.